Kong/docs.konghq.com/app/enterprise/1.5.x/brain-immunity/alerts.md

-You can turn off auto-training for a particular route or service via curl request like this:
+You can turn off auto-training for a particular route or service via cURL request like this:

 ```
 curl -d '{"kong_entity":"your-route-id", "enable":false}' \